Travel

 The Great Ocean Road

-By the end of August 2006, I took the chance to assist to the 8th International Congress of Plant Molecular Biology in Adelaide, Australia.
+By the end of August 2006, I took the chance to assist the 8th International Congress of Plant Molecular Biology in Adelaide, Australia.
 On the one hand, it was a great way to catch up with a number of good friends, and on the other hand, it was a possibility to visit Australia again, after my first visit to Canberra in 2004.
 I spent a thrilling week in Adelaide with great science, interesting discussions, and plenty of fun events around the conference.
 Together with a dear colleague, I extended the Australia trip for another week and we decided to rent a car and go on a road trip.
-From Adelaide we first went to the Grampians National Park, to visit the MacKenzie Falls.
+From Adelaide, we first went to the Grampians National Park to visit the MacKenzie Falls.
 Unfortunately, the Park was struck pretty hard by bush fires shortly before, and large parts of the park were closed for public.